What you'll learn:

-(Aka great talking points for you while you are engaged in the STEM project)
+(Aka cool facts about sundials to look at while you are engaged in the STEM activity)

 When did time begin?
 Sundials are the oldest known tools used to tell time.
 Sundials tell time by a shadow that changes its position over the course of the day as the Sun overhead moves from east to west.
 Egyptians were the first to create sundials, making theirs look like giant T's.
 Later, Greeks created sundials that were marked to predict the time of day throughout the year.